lulzzz/documentation-1/docs/index.md

 ### Azure Kubernetes Services (AKS)

-Microsoft Azure Kubernetes Services (AKS) is an orchestration service for the hosting Microservices applications.
-The following is a description of the demonstration applications hosted in AKS.
+Microsoft Azure Kubernetes Services (AKS) is an orchestration service for hosting Microservices applications.
+The following is a description of the demo applications hosted in AKS.

 ### Nodes